Juan-qwerty/Juan-qwerty/README.md

   <img src="https://i.imgur.com/Uwe2LkI.png" width="30%">
 </div>

 I am a Systems and Computer Engineering student at the University of Cundinamarca, passionate about web development and data analysis.
-I currently focus on creating efficient and accessible web applications using JavaScript and React.
+I currently focus on creating efficient and accessible web applications using ML and AI.

 ---